wazuh/wazuh-documentation/source/installation-guide/index.rst

 On-premises wazuh deployment
 ----------------------------

-There are two different options for deploying Wazuh:
+There are two different options for deploying Wazuh on-premises:

 - **All-in-one deployment**: All Wazuh central components are installed on the same host.